 BAADUR JOBAVA – THE MAGICIAN OF CHESS

 Jobava won the Dubai Open in 2003 with a score of 7 points out of 9.
-He took part in the FIDE World Chess Championship 2004, where he was knocked out in the first round by Ruben Felgaer.
+He took part in the FIDE World Chess Championships in 2004.
 He won the 2nd Samba Cup in Skanderborg, Denmark in 2005.
 In 2006 Jobava won the Railyaway Hotel Cup and the prestigious Aeroflot Open.

 In January 2014, Jobava finished equal second and third on tiebreak in the Tata Steel Challengers tournament in Wijk aan Zee scoring 8.5/13.
 In the following month he won the David Bronstein Memorial in Minsk on tiebreak over Sergey Fedorchuk and Mikhailo Oleksienko.
 In July he finished second behind Wesley So at the ACP Golden Classic in Bergamo, Italy.
 In August, 2015, he took clear first place in the 19th HZ Chess Tournament in Vlissingen, the Netherlands, scoring 8/9 points (+7=2-0).
-In 2017 Jobava tied for first with Maxim Matlakov and Vladimir Fedoseev in the European Individual Championship in Minsk, taking the silver medal on tiebreak.
+In 2017 Jobava tied for first with Maxim Matlakov and Vladimir Fedoseev in the European Individual Championships in Minsk, taking the silver medal on tiebreak.
 The same year he won Xtracon Chess Open in Denmark, which was a memorable tournament with some amazing games, including a beautiful mate against former World Championships runner-up Nigel Short.

 Jobava has played for the Georgian national in the Chess Olympiad since 2000.He won the individual gold medal in 2004, scoring 8½/10 points.
 In 2010, he defeated the world’s number one player Magnus Carlsen in the Georgia-Norway match.
 In 2016, he won the individual gold medal for the best first board.
 He considers this achievement to be his best result in his career so far.

-His younger brother Beglar Jobava is also a chess player, an International Master.
+His younger brother Beglar Jobava is also a chess player, with an IM title.